--------------------------------

 How does a carding attack work?

-To start with, the transaction will seem like normal human behaviour, which it often is.
+It often starts by looking exactly like a normal shopping session.
 An account may be registered if required, and a few items may be added to a shopping basket.
-By mimicking genuine user behaviour, the bot can perform the duty that it is programmed to do.
+By mimicking genuine user behavior, the bot can perform the duty that it is programmed to do.

-The bot usually carries out a low-value transaction, typically just a few dollars.
-Once this low-value transaction is confirmed, the card can then be used for more high-value or high-risk purchases.
+To avoid drawing attention, the bot typically runs low-value transactions, often just a few dollars.
+Once a small transaction is confirmed, the card is flagged as “live” and can then be used for more high-value or high-risk purchases.

 How to spot a carding attack